suchyta1/suchyta_utils/sphinx_doc/source/index.rst

 (be it for DES, astronomy, or whatever).
 The code is hosted on `github <https://github.com/suchyta1/suchyta_utils>`_.

+If you find a bug or have pull request, feel free to post an issue on github.
+You can also email me: eric.d.suchyta@gmail.com.

+Throughout the documentation, I assume you're reasonably fluent in python, numpy, matplotlib, FITS files, etc.
+I'm also lazy about some argument types: lists, tuples, numpy arrays, etc. I just call arrays.
+Stuctured arrays can be actual numpy objects, or more or less equivalent things from pyfits or similar.

 The package is organized into submodules, whose contents are limited to a farily specific scope.

 .. toctree::